-2.2 Research methodology
+2.2 Research Methodology

-Our approach has been one of Action Research, mostly viewed as a paradigm rather than a specific methodology [11] [12] [13] [14].
-The intention has been to achieve a dual aim of action intervention and research learning (unlike McKay and Marshall [11], we do not see that this requires a separate research and action cycle; our pragmatist epistemology avoids the separation of action and theoretical thinking [15]).
+Our approach has been one of Action Research, mostly viewed as a paradigm rather than a specific methodology [10,11,12,13].
+The aim has thus been to achieve a dual aim of action intervention and research learning (unlike McKay and Marshall [10] we do not see that this requires a separate research and action cycle; our pragmatist epistemology avoids the separation of action and thinking [14]).
 Given our background in experimental computer science this has always involved building computing artefacts, intervening with communities and then reflecting on the experience of using such a system.

-The standard engineering aim in such situations is to build systems that are 'fit for purpose'.
+The standard engineering aim in such situations is to build systems that are "fit for purpose".
 This implicitly depends on users who are able to state their needs clearly in terms that can be understood by technologists.
 It has become apparent that uncovering the specific purpose for which a new artefact is needed is problematic.
-Methods that deal with 'customers' are not adequate to encompass the context within which we practice ICT for Development (ICT4D).
-This is because such approaches assume customers are similarly educated and from the same culture and can express their needs in a language that Computer Science practitioners understand [16].
+Methods that deal with "customers" are not adequate to encompass the context within which we practice ICT for Development (ICT4D).
+This is because such approaches assume customers are similarly educated and from the same culture and can express their needs in a language that Computer Science practitioners understand [15].

 We now realize such notions of the aims of design have to be challenged.
 Designers have to work with users as co-designers and together identify the problem that needs to be addressed, the means of tackling the issues and then together decide on measures of success.
-The systems are designed and evaluated using Community-Based Co-Design (CBCD) methods [17].
+The systems are designed and evaluated using Community-Based Co-Design (CBCD) methods [16].

-2.3 Community-based
+2.2.1 Community-Based

-'Community-based' conveys the fact that we deal with groups of people rather than individuals, aligned with the African concept of 'ubuntu'; whereas in the developed world mobile phones and computers are geared to individual requirements [18].
-We need to remain sensitive to major cultural differences and develop ways of entering into design conversations with people who do not have technical skills but who are knowledgeable on their own needs and especially how their own communities operate.
-We realize too that there is no one community with whom we work.
+"Community-Based" conveys the fact that we deal with groups of people rather than individuals (in the developed world computers are geared to individual requirements).
+We need to remain sensitive to major cultural differences and develop ways of entering into design conversations with people who do not have technical skills but who are knowledgeable on their own needs.
+We realize too that there is no "one" community with whom we work.
 In every design situation there are many communities: the elders, the youth, women, migrants, people with disabilities, and so on.
 Each of these has to be given a voice in design.
 In order for that to happen we must recognize groups of stakeholders, identify gatekeepers and consider how all the diverse needs might be investigated.

-2.4 Co-design
+2.2.2 Co-Design

-'Co-design' derives from the application of the action research paradigm in a design setting: both the computer experts and the community members are designers on an equal footing and work cooperatively.
-There is an ambiguity in the use of the term 'co-design' in the literature.
+"Co-design" derives from the application of the action research paradigm in a design setting: both the computer experts and the community members are designers on an equal footing and work cooperatively.
+There is an ambiguity in the use of the term "co-design" in the literature.
 For some co-design is something done in the early stages of eliciting user requirements and signifies using techniques such as cultural probes, generative sessions, technology probes and so forth.
-From our point of view this is better called 'early stage co-design' [19] [20] (also see Marti and Bannon [21] for a critical discussion of different ways of managing user-involvement).
+From our point of view this is better called "early stage co-design" [17,18] (also see Marti and Bannon [19] for a critical discussion of different ways of managing user-involvement).
 We employ all of those techniques where appropriate but co-design goes further when combined with action research and continues to all stages of artefact development and evaluation.
-This is part of a trend in empowering people and moving away from a rhetoric of 'compassion' [22]: from 'ICT for D' to 'D with ICT'.
+This is part of a trend in empowering people and moving away from a rhetoric of "compassion" [20]: from ICT for D to D with ICT.